apache/cordova-docs/docs/en/edge/guide/platforms/android/plugin.md

 more or less boiling down to calling the `action` method on the `service` class, with the arguments passed in the `args` Array.

-Whether you distribute your plugin as Java file or as a JAR of its own, the plugin must be added to the `config.xml` file in your Cordova-Android application's `res/xml/` folder.
+Whether you distribute your plugin as Java file or as a JAR of its own, the plugin must be added to the `config.xml` file in your Cordova-Android application's `res/xml/` directory.

     <plugin name="<service_name>" value="<full_name_including_namespace>"/>